Glossary of Terms

 Registered nurse (RN) – Education and licensing requirements vary by state, requiring either an Associate of Science in Nursing degree (ASN) or a Bachelor of Science in Nursing degree (BSN), in addition to passing a licensing exam.

-Respite care – a term used to describe relief provided to the patient’s primary caregiver by a volunteer who stays with the patient so the caregiver can leave the house to tend to business, run an errand, etc.
+Respite care – A term used to describe relief provided to the patient’s primary caregiver by a volunteer who stays with the patient so the caregiver can leave the house to tend to business and family, run an errand, etc.

 S